-Fourth (4) Unexcused Absence - Parents are notified by phone, letter or email.
-School Social Worker, Counselor, Principal, Parent/Guardian and Student are all made aware of the situation.
+Fourth (4) Unexcused Absence - Parents/guardians are notified by phone, letter or email and the principal and school counselor are made aware of the situation.

-Sixth (6) Unexcused Absence - Parents notified and a meeting is set up with the Principal and School Counselor to review the student's attendance.
+Sixth (6) Unexcused Absence - Parents/guardians are notified and a meeting is set up with the principal and school counselor to review the student's attendances.
 This will take place to determine whether there is an extenuating circumstance that has contributed to the student's unexcused absences and what measures can be taken to resolve the situation.
 A referral will also be made to Youth Services.

-Eight (8) Unexcused Absences - Team members are selected by the Principal from the school, district, and state to discuss the issue and contact the parents.
-Youth Services, School Social Worker, School Counselor, Principal, Parent/Guardian and Student will meet to determine what is best for the student and what can be done to help.
+Eight (8) Unexcused Absences - Team members are selected by the principal from the school, district, and state to discuss the issue and contact the parents.
+The team will include the principal and school counselor, youth services, district behavior specialist, and parents/guardians.
+We will meet to determine what is best for the student and what can be done to help.